-Community development objectives are set forth in the Cross Creek Region Comprehensive Plan Update adopted by the Board of Supervisors on February 26, 2003 and the Mount Pleasant Comprehensive Plan Update adopted by the Board of Supervisors on May 25, 2016.
-In addition to the specific objectives stated in the Cross Creek Region Comprehensive Plan Update and the Mount Pleasant Comprehensive Plan Update, the general community development objectives on which this chapter are based are:
+Community development objectives are set forth in the Cross Creek Region Comprehensive Plan Update adopted by the Board of Supervisors on February 26, 2003.
+In addition to the specific objectives stated in the Cross Creek Region Comprehensive Plan Update, the general community development objectives on which this chapter are based are:

-- A. To promote the interest of public health, safety, morals and the general welfare; - B. To secure safety from fire and to provide adequate open spaces for light and air; - C. To conserve and stabilize property values; - D. To preserve woodlands, open space, recreational, agricultural and environmentally sensitive lands from conflict with urban development; - E. To facilitate the economic provision of adequate transportation, water, sewage, schools, parks and other public requirements;
+- A. To promote the interest of public health, safety, morals and the general welfare; - B. To secure safety from fire and to provide adequate open spaces for light and air; - C. To conserve and stabilize property values; - D. To preserve woodlands, open space, recreational, agricultural and environmentally sensitive lands from conflict with urban development; - E. To facilitate the economic provision of adequate transportation, water, sewage, schools, parks and other public requirements; - F. To prevent the overcrowding of land, blight, danger and congestion in travel and transportation, loss of health, life or property from fire, flood, panic or other dangers;

-- F. To prevent the overcrowding of land, blight, danger and congestion in travel and transportation, loss of health, life or property from fire, flood, panic or other dangers; - G. To promote stormwater management, soil and water conservation; - H. To set forth population density controls; - I. To promote coordinated and practical community development; and - J. To promote the utilization of renewable energy sources.
+- G. To promote stormwater management, soil and water conservation; - H. To set forth population density controls; - I. To promote coordinated and practical community development; and - J. To promote the utilization of renewable energy sources.